 - Ongoing communication with other departments doesn’t exist.
 Most of what happens in a contact center is caused by something going on outside the center.
 The forecast is doomed if strong ties with other departments don’t exist.

 - No one is accountable.
 As vital as a good forecast is, often there is no one who spearheads the effort.
-Someone needs to be responsible for bringing the various types of input together, ensuring that it is integrated into the forecast, and investigating which assumptions were off when the forecast is not accurate.
+Someone needs to be responsible for contact center forecasting.
+They need to bring the various types of input together, ensure that it is integrated into the forecast, and investigate which assumptions were off when the forecast is not accurate.

 - Agents are mixing flexible activities into work modes.
 If agents are not using work modes consistently, especially after-call work, then accurate forecasting will be elusive.